Piraña (Efteling)

 Piraña is a river rapids ride in amusement park Efteling in the Netherlands.
 It was designed by Ton van de Ven, built by Intamin, and opened in 1983.

 History and details

 The ride is one of many attractions since the 80’s to diversify in more than just a fairy-tale park.
 House designer van de Ven took Intamin’s design, as implemented in Six Flags’s Roaring Rapids (Texas, amongst others) and expanded it into a pre-Columbian thematic ride.
-Original planned for 1982, the extensive architecture delayed the opening to 1983.
+Originally planned for 1982, the extensive architecture delayed the opening to 1983.
 As with earlier attractions, the entire landscape and service outlets in the area were remodeled to fit the unique design.